aclblaj/myquiz/README.md

 ```
 - Adapt the connection string inside the application.properties file (e.g switch to: spring.datasource.url=jdbc:postgresql://localhost:5432/myQuiz)
 - Change path to files and run the unit test parseExcelFilesFromFolder from the QuestionServiceTest test class

+## GUI
+- start the spring boot application and access http://localhost:8080